This is my focus for 2019.

 I have stepped past fear time and again.
 I have moved beyond excuse and blame.
 I have ignored possible exit points.
 I have taken care of me intensely and with love and joy.
 In my fierceness, I have claimed me and extended my life expectancy beyond into an agelessness which has me feeling healthier and younger than fifteen years ago.

-With the beginning of this year, I will once again claim my fierce Girl-on-fire attitude and face my future with joy in my heart and a lightness of being powering each through I write and each step I take.
+With the beginning of this year, I will once again claim my fierce Girl-on-fire attitude and face my future with joy in my heart and a lightness of being powering each thought I write and each step I take.

 Here are some of the components of my fierce self-care: